How to build dynamic blocks in a flow email (new editor)

 Before you begin

-Before you can jump in, you’ll want to make sure that you have event data to use.
+Before you can jump in, make sure that you have event data to use.
 Navigate to Analytics > Metrics to make sure the event exists in Klaviyo.

-If you are unfamiliar with using event or profile variables in emails, check out our guide to template tags and variable syntax as a first step.
+If you are unfamiliar with using event or profile data in emails, check out our message personalization reference as a first step.

 It will also be helpful to understand data types in Klaviyo, particularly lists (i.e., arrays).
 An array is a way to store multiple pieces of data that are structured the same way.
-For example, a customer’s purchased items are stored as an array within a Placed Order event.
-The items array contains one entry per item ordered, and each entry contains the details for one item (e.g., item name, image URL, quantity, size, color, etc.).
+For example, a customer’s cart items are stored as an array within a Checkout Started event.
+The items array contains one entry per item ordered, and each entry contains the details for that item (e.g., item name, image URL, quantity, size, color, etc.).

 Step 1: create your flow